 Painting of Seah Song Seah.
 Courtesy of Kenneth Seah.

-Seah Song Seah, like the rest of his family, was a wealthy and successful businessman.
-For example, he grew gambier, pepper, and rubber on his plantation in Muar, Johor.
-He was chief partner of opium and spirit farms, like his uncle Tan Seng Poh.
+He was also chief partner of opium and spirit farms, like his uncle Tan Seng Poh.
 In the late 19th century, Seah Song Seah was the revenue farmer in Singapore, Malacca, and Johor, along with his other business partners.

-The collage below shows Seah Song Seah’s tableware, with his triple “S”.
 (Collage constructed from photographs taken of Seah Song Seah’s great-grandson Kenneth Seah’s collection.
 Courtesy of Kenneth Seah.)

 Seah Song Seah was likely as generous and philanthropic as his father and brothers.
 For example, in 1906, he and other members of the Straits Chinese community donated to the Japanese famine relief fund.

-He was also actively involved in Singapore society.
-For example, he was an honorary member of the Singapore Volunteer Infantry (SVI).
 For context, the Singapore Volunteer Rifle Corps (SVRC) was raised in 1854 to maintain Singapore’s internal security, following the massive Chinese riots.
 Significantly, Seah Eu Chin, Song Seah’s father, was one of the mediators during the 1854 riots.
 In 1888, the SVRC became the Singapore Volunteer Artillery (SVA), and its success prompted the formation of other volunteer corps.
 In 1901, the SVA and other volunteer corps were consolidated into the Singapore Volunteer Corps (SVC).
 The SVC had engineering and infantry units, including Chinese companies, and, in 1910, a Malay company.

 One little known fact is that 253 River Valley Road, the main building of the premises of the Nanyang Sacred Union dedicated to Confucius, was Seah Song Seah’s former mansion.
 It was completed in 1896.

-A piece of trivia: according to the Tiong Bahru Seah Eu Chin heritage signboard, Purvis Street was originally named Song Seah Road.
-A story goes that, while the area at Purvis Street was under development, it was Song Seah’s private land at the time and therefore named after him in the planning submission.
+A story goes that, while the area at Purvis Street was under development, it was Song Seah’s private land at the time and named after him in the planning submission.
 Upon completion, after the properties were sold and no longer privately-held, the authorities renamed the street.

 Seah Peck Seah (c.
 1857 – c.
 1939)